Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

 After teaching in a New York City public school for 3 years, Rosemarie Milazzo entered the Maryknoll Sisters Congregation Dec.
 30, 1959 at the novitiate in Valley Park, MO.
 She professed First Vows August 22, 1959 in Valley Park and Final Vows June 24 in New York City.

 From 1962-’63, Sister Ro was a student at Valley Park.
 Her first mission assignment was to Transfiguration School in New York’s Chinese section of Manhattan where she taught for four years and then was appointed principal for four more years.
-She worked hard to move Transfiguration School from a traditional parochial school to a community school, involving many local people in the life of the school.
+She worked to move Transfiguration School from a traditional parochial school to a community school, involving many local people in the life of the school.

 Sister Ro’s first overseas mission assignment was to East Africa in 1971, and after studying Swahili, was assigned to begin teacher training at the teacher training college in Kitale, Kenya.
 She was there for three years and continued teacher training in Eldoret for five more years.
 She was home in New York for three years for family ministry, returning to Kenya in 1982.
 Sister Rosemarie was assigned to the Bura Tana irrigation project, an initiative set up by the World Bank and Kenya’s government to reclaim the desert.
 She worked there for eight years doing literacy, serving Christian communities, women’s groups, and others.